You're here:

 Six tips to create a positive post-purchase CX

 1- Keep your visual branding consistent.
-The colors, font type, logo and other design elements should stay consistent through check out, to the payment confirmation page, receipts/invoices, “thank you” emails, newsletters, and whatever other marketing you have going on.
+The colors, font type, logo usage and other design elements should stay consistent through check out, to the payment confirmation page, receipts/invoices, “thank you” emails, newsletters, and whatever other marketing you have going on.
 The professionalism of consistent branding builds credibility and makes a customer feel good about choosing to hand over their money (and personal details) to you.

 To keep the customer experience consistent and personalized across all your channels, consider using a content management system or CMS.
 In order to automate some of these customer touchpoints, try using email marketing services and Quaderno's customizable automatic billing feature.